Have you been putting off your colon cancer screening?

 We get it.
 Colorectal cancer screening may not be at the top of your to-do list.
 Maybe you think you’re healthy and don’t need to be screened.
 Or perhaps you’re uncomfortable with the idea of a colonoscopy.

-But, it’s important to follow colorectal cancer screening guidelines – even if you’re healthy.
-That’s because most people diagnosed with colon or rectal cancer have no family history of the disease.
+Still, it’s important to follow colorectal cancer screening guidelines, even if you feel healthy.
+Most people diagnosed with colon or rectal cancer have no family history of the disease.
 Also, most people don’t experience symptoms in the early stages of this type of cancer.

 What does FIT stand for and how does it work?